lautiamkok/Framework-agnostic-Web-Application/README.md

 > Framework-agnostic web application

-A fundamental concept for creating a framework-agnostic web application.
+A minimal framework for framework-agnostic web applications.
 Read the ideas and motivations behind it:

 * [Nuxt: Decoupling the view and controller in your PHP application](https://www.codementor.io/lautiamkok/decoupling-the-view-and-controller-in-your-php-application-introducing-nuxt-c4awxbol0)